coreybreshears/cli_rpn_calculator/README.md

-npm start: to start the program npm test: to test the whole project using jest
+npm start: to start the program <br>
+npm test: to test the whole project using jest